turingschool-examples/rack_server/README.md

 end
 ```

 That `CapybaraTestCase` is pretty interesting.
-Our feature tests will inherit from it, and, since it inherits from `Minitest::Test`, will have access to both the Minitest methods that we know and love and the new Capybara methods that we'll be using to interact with our website.
+Since it inherits from `Minitest::Test`, our feature tests can inherit from it, and thus will have access to both the Minitest methods that we know and love and the new Capybara methods that we'll be using to interact with our website.

 In this application, the Test Helper will be the way that our tests are made aware of our application.
-We do this by requiring `./app/controllers/personal_site`, and then setting a class called `PersonalSite` (which we haven't created yet) as the app that Capybara should look for when it's running our tests.
+We do this by requiring `./app/controllers/personal_site`, and then setting `Capybara.app` to our rack app name `PersonalSite` (a class which we haven't created yet) so that Capybara knows where to look when it's running our tests.

 Note that I copied most of these lines almost directly from the [Capybara documentation](https://github.com/teamcapybara/capybara).
 In it, there is a [Setup](https://github.com/teamcapybara/capybara#setup) section that says the following: